fvilarinho/phonebook/README.md

 - [Jaeger](https://www.jaegertracing.io/)
 - [Grafana](https://www.grafana.com/)

-Additionally, you can enable [Akamai Datastream 2](https://techdocs.akamai.com/datastream2/docs/welcome-datastream2) to collect the CDN traffic logs and/or [Akamai SIEM Integration](https://techdocs.akamai.com/siem-integration/docs/welcome-siem-integration) for security logs.
+Additionally, you can create an Akamai Property and enable [Akamai Datastream 2](https://techdocs.akamai.com/datastream2/docs/welcome-datastream2) to collect the CDN traffic logs and/or [Akamai SIEM Integration](https://techdocs.akamai.com/siem-integration/docs/welcome-siem-integration) for security logs.
 These logs can be stored in [Hydrolix](https://www.hydrolix.io).
 Check it out this [repo](https://www.github.com/fvilarinho/hydrolix-demo) to know how to provision it.